 3. Investments

-At March 31, 2021 and December 31, 2020, the Company had investments of \$8,015 and \$10,840, respectively, classified as trading.
-The trading investments are held in municipal and corporate securities as of March 31, 2021 and December 31, 2020 and are due in one year or less as of March 31, 2021.
+At December 31, 2020, the Company had investments of \$10,840 classified as trading.
+The trading investments are held in municipal and corporate securities.
 The cash flows of municipal securities are backed by the issuing municipality's credit-worthiness.